-This can include promoting adoption and integration of more transparent and harmonized impact measurement and management (IMM) practices.
+Promote adoption and integration of more transparent and harmonized impact measurement and management (IMM) practices.

-9. Shape an enabling regulatory environment to support impact investors and social impact businesses
+9. Shape an enabling regulatory environment to support impact investors and social-impact businesses

-This may involve advancing frameworks including regulations and guidelines to stimulate and de-risk impact investing in health, with different approaches for investors, intermediaries and social enterprises adjusted to their specific needs, including tax incentives to de-risk investments in global health.
+Advancing frameworks including regulations and guidelines to stimulate and de-risk impact investing in health, with different approaches for investors, intermediaries and social enterprises adjusted to their specific needs, including tax incentives to de-risk investments in global health.